 Christopher Nolan is of similar ilk if his movies are anything to go by.
-He is fascinated by the same possibilities – fake realities, black holes, mind bending possibilities.
+He is fascinated by the same possibilities – fake realities, black holes, mind-bending possibilities.
 He is such a master that the worlds he creates have both depth and intelligence.
 Is he an intellectual movie director?
-I don’t doubt he has a significant intellect, but though our minds become engaged with his films, they operate on a level that is more visceral.
+I don’t doubt he has a significant intellect, but through our minds become engaged with his films, they operate on a more visceral level.
 The wonder we feel comes from our gut.
 Later I might find myself exploring his worlds with my mind, reminded of the wonder, but I am not made to think differently, just more.

 On the weekend I caught up with his latest movie, Dunkirk.
 I’m late to this party, with it being much lauded when it came out a few months ago.
 It’s different from Nolan’s more recent films in that it deals with a historical moment.
 Like Saving Private Ryan, it is a rendering of a key moment in World War Two.

-This is a great human story that very effectively gets at the complex set of emotions the various participants experience and deal with – the shell-shocked survivor, the admiral trying to get survivors off the beach, the desperate soldiers looking to flee thwarted at almost every turn, and the decent, gentle English sailor doing his bit to save the day.
+This is a great human story that very effectively gets at the complex set of emotions the various participant’s experience and deals with – the shell-shocked survivor, the admiral trying to get survivors off the beach, the desperate soldiers looking to flee thwarted at almost every turn, and the decent, gentle English sailor doing his bit to save the day.

 A lot of people are saying this is the best movie of the year.
 I can understand that.
 It’s the best movie I’ve seen this year, and I can’t wait for Nolan’s next.